 There are local panels which are easy to optimize: you have to have an account in Google My Business and fill all the forms required, so your local knowledge panel will look like this:

 If you want to create a brand knowledge panel, you should create your Google Brand Account.
 As well as with Google My Business, you should fill in all the forms presented in the settings and then you will have your brand visible on the SERPs.

 There are cases when Google creates brand knowledge panels by itself.
 This happens when your brand seems to be authoritative enough for this.

-HINT: Go to WebCEO’s Site Health > SEO Analysis tool to check your pages for structured data, as well as the other SEO factors that can help you or else… block your site from higher rankings.
+HINT: Go to WebCEO’s Site Health > Landing Page SEO to check your pages for structured data, as well as the other SEO factors that can help you or else… block your site from higher rankings.